w3c/test-results/annotation-model/README.md

 1. Produce a set of JSON test result files using http://w3c-test.org/tools/runner/index.html (or a local copy)
 2. Create a pull request containing your new results
-3. Generate the report using wptreport https://www.npmjs.org/package/wptreport
+3. Generate the report using wptreport https://github.com/spec-ops/wptreport with the -f and -m options